ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_map/README.md

 * As an anonymous user I can view maps
 * As an editor I can create a map with multiple layers that can be enabled using the map layer control
-* As an editor I can create map layers by entering URLs (kml geojson)
+* As an editor I can create map layers by entering URLs (kml GeoJSON)
 * As an editor I can create map layers by entering country codes
 * As an editor I can create map layers by entering CSV data with lat and lon
 * As an editor I can create map layers by choosing background tiles (from EC tile server)